The Parameter Reference (aka IO Reference)

 Current:Remap:[low int]:[high int]:[optional integer divisor, default to 1]Returns the value normalized to the range [low int]-[high int], divided by the divisor.YesYesNo

 Current:IndexReturns the index of the current value from the option list, starting with zero.
-Works only for parameters and variables with Option Lists, not ranges.YesYesNo
+Works only for parameters and variables with option lists, not ranges.YesYesNo

 Current:CountReturns the number of values in the IO reference array.YesYesYes